 Moreover, there’s significant potential in the field.
 According to the Bureau of Labor Statistics, employment prospects for dancers and choreographers are expected to increase by 29% from 2020 to 2028.
 This growth indicates a robust demand for skilled professionals in the industry.

-See also Learn How to Backflip in 5 Minutes
+See also Learn How To Backspin

 Additionally, professional breakdancers can leverage sponsorships as another avenue of income.
 Sponsorships typically involve compensation in exchange for promoting businesses, providing an additional source of revenue and visibility.